CloudCoinConsortium/CloudCoin/CloudCoin File Formats/card/README.md

 * The SN comes from a resolving the SkyWallet name to IP then to decimal.

 * First number must be '9'.
-Nine means CloudCoin
+Nine means CloudCoin (NOTE: To make it so these card numbers work with Google Card Managers, they can start with the number '4' instead of '9').

 * The Next two digits are the NN (Network Number) and now it will be 01.